-7. Recommendations
+9. Recommendations

-7.1.
 Members are recommended:

-- a) To note the context and structure of the 2023/24 Leeds City Region Business Rates Pool as described in Paragraphs 1 and 2; - b) To approve the Memorandum of Understanding and Terms of Reference set out in Paragraph 3 and Appendices A and B; - c) To note the projected Pool income for 2023/24 as shown in Paragraph 4; - d) To note the risks to retained income and of breaching safety net as described at Paragraph 5; - e) To approve the payment of a £50,000 administration fee to the lead authority, Leeds City Council as shown at paragraph 6 and, - f) To note the projected and forecast re-distribution of Pool income to member authorities at Paragraph 6.
+- a) To note the context and structure of the 2024/25 Leeds City Region Business Rates Pool as described in Paragraphs 1 and 2; - b) To note the Memorandum of Understanding and Terms of Reference set out in Paragraph 3 and Appendices A and B; - c) To note the anticipated distribution for 2023/24 as shown in Paragraph 4; - d) To note the risks to retained income and of breaching safety net as described at Paragraph 5; - e) To note the 2024/25 projected levy and forecast re-distribution of pool income to member authorities at Paragraph 6 and 7. - f) To note the intended discussions to renew the Leeds City Region Business Rates Pool for 2025/26 at Paragraph 8.

-Leeds City Region Business Rate Pool 2023/24 Memorandum of Understanding
+Leeds City Region Business Rate Pool 2024/25 Memorandum of Understanding